-Here is Why ScaleBlaster is NOT Worth The Investment
+ScaleBlaster Review: Why It Is NOT Worth The Investment

-Aside from not softening your water, ScaleBlaster does not filter it in any way.
-This means that you will still not be able to drink the water that comes out of your faucet despite buying and installing this device.
-While regular whole house water conditioners that do not use salt will both soften (re-condition) your water and filter it at the same time thereby improving the quality of the water and making it drinkable too.
+Aside from not softening your water, ScaleBlaster doesn’t filter it in any way.
+This means that even after you buy and install the ScaleBlaster, the water going through your incoming water line will stay the same.
+Meanwhile, regular whole house water conditioners (even those that do not use salt) will soften (re-condition) your water and filter it at the same time, thereby improving the quality of the water and making it drinkable.

 What is ScaleBlaster and Can It Really Replace a Softener?

-Scaleblaster is sold as a an alternative to water softeners.
+Scaleblaster is sold as an alternative to a standard water softener solution.
 It works by changing the electronic field of your water to reduce the harmful impacts of hard water.

-The idea is to change the way your water behaves so that it doesn’t cause the problems that is normally associated with hard water e.g. limescale.
+The idea is to change the way your water behaves so that it doesn’t cause problems normally associated with hard water, e.g. limescale.

 “It can NOT replace a regular water softener because it is not as effective and does not filter or soften your water in any meaningful way.”